-- Honey grown locally to you can be taken in the months before your symptoms normally appear to ease their outcome.
+- Take locally grown honey in the months prior to when your symptoms normally appear

-It is not yet known exactly why some people develop an allergy to substances such as pollen, but for some people it can run in families.
-You may be more susceptible to pollen if one or both your parents suffer from hay fever.
+It is not yet known exactly why some people develop an allergy to substances such as pollen but, for some people, it can run in families.
+You may be more susceptible to pollen if one of, or both, your parents suffer from hay fever.

-Pollen counts are heavily affected by the amount of sunshine, wind and rain.
-It is a measure of the number of pollen grains in a cubic metre of air, averaged out over a 24 hour period.
+Pollen counts are a measure of the number of pollen grains in a cubic metre of air, averaged out over a 24 hour period.
+They are heavily affected by the amount of sunshine, wind and rain.

-- Low – <30, only highly sensitive hay fever suffers will experience any symptoms.
+- Low – less than 30, only highly sensitive hay fever suffers will experience any symptoms.

 - Moderate – 30-49, may produce mild symptoms to sufferers.